pytorch/torchtune/docs/source/tutorials/datasets.rst

 Under the hood, torchtune is using :code:`importlib.import_module`.
-You can place your custom template class in any Python module as long as the module is accessible by Python's import mechanism.
+You can place your custom template class in any Python file as long as the file is accessible by Python's import mechanism.
 This means the module should be in a directory that is included in Python's search paths (:code:`sys.path`).
 This often includes: